 We are going through uncertain times, the world is being affected by the COVID-19 pandemic, countries are being shot down, people on isolation, economical unrest and laws changing everywhere.
-In this exclusive article for MySurrogateMom, lawyer Amy Demma, shares her thoughts and recommendations with our community.
+In this exclusive article for MySurrogateMom, lawyer Amy Demma, shares her thoughts and recommendations regarding surrogacy agreements with our community.

 From the time MySurrogateMom asked for input on the fertility treatment pause we went from an ASRM directive to suspend treatments to an RE summit with 1,000 reproductive endocrinologists debating whether clinics could and should provide services to a patient-oriented summit discussing the same to an executive order, issued by my governor, Andrew Cuomo, on the very day we participated in the patient summit, establishing fertility treatments as ‘essential’ medical care.
 Whew!!!
 My head is spinning with confusion but also with worry that intended parents, surrogates and even colleagues just don’t know when, if and how to take next steps.

 For those engaged in compensated surrogacy agreements, Governor Cuomo deeming fertility treatment as “essential” is irrelevant as those of us in New York will not be able to pursue comped surrogacy cases until next February.
 (For these engaged in compassionate/non-compensated arrangements in New York, we now have the green-light to continue.)
 But, for the majority of planned surrogacies, there are roadblocks after roadblocks: closed clinics, closed courts, hospitals with restrictive policies regarding who can gain entry to be present at a birth, who can visit a newborn in the nursery, etc. Roadblocks are not new to those needing assisted family building but these government mandates and resulting institutional policies are new to us all.